-Ken McNaughton, P.Eng. is the qualified person responsible for the Gabbs Project, Silver Reef Property, BAM Project and Lost Cabin Property and has reviewed, verified and approved the scientific and technical information in this AIF relating to the Gabbs Project, Silver Reef Property, BAM Project, and Lost Cabin Property.
-Mr. McNaughton is the Chief Exploration Officer and a Director of the Company and is a "qualified person" as defined by NI 43-101.
+Ken McNaughton, P.Eng. is the QP responsible for the BAM Project, Gabbs Project, Silver Reef Property, and Lost Cabin Property and has reviewed, verified and approved the scientific and technical information in this AIF relating to the BAM Project, Gabbs Project, Silver Reef Property, and Lost Cabin Property.
+Mr. McNaughton is the Chief Exploration Officer ("CExO") and a Director of the Company and is a QP as defined by NI 43-101.

-For the purposes of NI 43-101, the Company's material mineral property is the Gabbs Project.
-Unless otherwise indicated, the Company has prepared the technical information in this AIF ("Technical Information") based on information contained in the technical reports, news releases and other public filings (collectively, the "Disclosure Documents") available under the Company's profile on SEDAR.
-Technical Information contained in each Disclosure Document was prepared by or under the supervision of a qualified person as defined in NI 43-101.
-For readers to fully understand the information in this Annual Information Form, they should read the Disclosure Documents in their entirety, including all qualifications, assumptions and exclusions that relate to the information set out in this AIF which qualifies the Technical Information.
+For the purposes of NI 43-101, the Company's material mineral properties are the BAM Project and the Gabbs Project.
+Unless otherwise indicated, the Company has prepared the technical information in this AIF ("Technical Information") based on information contained in the technical reports, news releases and other public filings (collectively, the "Disclosure Documents") available under the Company's profile on SEDAR at www.sedar.com.
+Technical Information contained in each Disclosure Document was prepared by or under the supervision of a QP as defined in NI 43-101.
+For readers to fully understand the information in this AIF, they should read the Disclosure Documents in their entirety, including all qualifications, assumptions and exclusions that relate to the information set out in this AIF which qualifies the Technical Information.
 The Disclosure Documents are each intended to be read as a whole, and sections should not be read or relied upon out of context.
 The Technical Information is subject to the assumptions and qualifications contained in the Disclosure Documents.